jiachangliu/OKRidge/README.md

 # Usage

-Please see the [example.ipynb](https://github.com/jiachangliu/OKRidge/blob/main/docs/example.ipynb) jupyter notebook on GitHub for a detailed tutorial on how to use OKRidge in a python environment.
+Please see the [example.ipynb](https://github.com/jiachangliu/OKRidge/blob/main/docs/example.ipynb) jupyter notebook on GitHub or [Example Usage](https://okridge.readthedocs.io/en/latest/example.html) on Read the Docs for a detailed tutorial on how to use OKRidge in a python environment.
+The detailed descriptions of key functions can be found in the [API Reference](https://okridge.readthedocs.io/en/latest/autoapi/index.html) on Read the Docs.

 ```python
 k = 10 # cardinality constraint